Khandaker Mahbub Hossain: Career

-Hossain was arrested for joining the 1952 Language Movement from Narayanganj.
-He was arrested again during protests against Pakistani ruler Ayub Khan for Bangladesh Liberation.
-On 5 January 2014, a case was filed against Khandkar Mahbub Hossain at Dhaka's Ramna police station for obstructing police duty.
+On 5 January 2014, a case was filed against Hossain at Dhaka's Ramna police station for obstructing police for performing their duty.
 He was arrested in front of the National Press Club in Dhaka on 7 January.
-He was released on bail by the High Court on 23 January of the same year.
+He was released on bail by the Bangladesh High Court on 23 January of the same year.

+From 2009 to 2016, he was appointed an advisor to the BNP Chairperson Khaleda Zia and in 2016 as the Vice Chairman of the Central Executive Committee of the BNP.

+In August 2015, Hossain called the murder of secular activist Niladri Chattopadhyay Niloy a conspiracy by the government.
+He claimed the government was using the murder to claim seek support internationally for the government by portraying that it was locked in a struggle against Islamic terrorism.